drogatkin/rust_utilities/doc/rustbee/README.md

 - **now**, shows the current time and date in ISO 8601
 - **or**, considers parameters as boolean values and returns true of first true parameter, otherwise returns false
-- *panic*, a parameter specifies a panic message
+- *panic*, a parameter specifies a panic message, and stops the script execution
 - **read**, reads a file content specified by a parameter
 - **scalar**, if a parameter is an array, then concatenates all elements using a separator specified by a second parameter
 - **timestamp**, returns a timestamp of a file specified by a parameter